Born in deepest Cornwall, now living in wild Wales, Bev has been practising her personal brand of eclectic witchcraft for years and years.

 How Do I Tell My Parents I’m a Witch?

 That depends on your parents, I’d say.
-I was well grown-up when I started so didn’t need to tell anyone.
+I was well grown-up when I started, so I didn’t need to tell anyone.
 I just let my actions speak for me.
-So, you might decide to dress a little witchy, wear a little silver moon jewelry, and let parents (and other people) draw their own conclusions.
+So, you might decide to dress a little witchy, wear a little silver moon jewelry, and let your parents (and other people) draw their own conclusions.
 If you are young, your parents aren’t going to happily wave you off as you disappear into the nearest woodland at midnight, so don’t expect them to.
 Adapt your practice to your age.
-Show that you are sensible and responsible and they are more likely to take you seriously when you ask them to buy you a tarot deck for your birthday.
+Show that you are sensible and responsible, and they are more likely to take you seriously when you ask them to buy you a tarot deck for your birthday.

 What Is a Witch’s Source of Power?